Powerlearnproject/se-assignment-day-2-git-and-github-AnneAnyango-1/README.md

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+-A pull request on GitHub allows developer to propose changes to a project and have them reviewed before merging into the main codebase.
+-  They create a structured way for everyone to give feedback, catch bugs, and ensure code quality, all within the GitHub platform.
+-  steps involved in creating and merging a pull request:
+  1.Creating a Pull Request After making changes in the branch to notify other developers about the changes.
+  2.Code RevieW: Team members can review changes, leave comments, and request further modifications if necessary 3.The pull request is merged into the main branch once the changes are approved, integrating team members contributions.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
 >Forking a repository on GitHub involves creating a personal copy of someone else's repository under your GitHub account.
 This allows you to freely experiment with the code, make changes, and contribute to the original project without affecting the main repository.